Braude (crater)

 Braude is a lunar impact crater located on the far side of the Moon.
-The crater is named after radio astronomer Semion Braude.
-The crater was adopted by the IAU in 2009.
 The nearest major feature is the Schrödinger crater.
-Also located nearby is the Wiechert crater, which is located less than 170 kilometers from the southern pole.
+Also located nearby is the Wiechert crater, which is less than 170 kilometers from the southern pole.

 Braude was proposed in 2018 as the landing site for a potential Ukrainian mission to the Moon, specifically as the site of a landing probe.

+This crater is named after Ukrainian radio astronomer Semion Braude (1911-2003).
+It was officiallyadopted by the International Astronomical Union on April 17, 2009.